stevleibelt/php_component_proxy_logger/README.md

 # Logger Component

-Enables level triggered logging for each psr-3 LoggerInterface.
+This component ships a collection of enhanced logger handling tools.

 The build status of the current master branch is tracked by Travis CI:
 [![Build Status](https://travis-ci.org/stevleibelt/php_component_logger.png?branch=master)](http://travis-ci.org/stevleibelt/php_component_logger)

-# Main Idea

-* collects all logger messages in memory
-* if logging level is reached, collected messages are written in real logger, otherwise thrown away
-* can handle each real logger that implements psr-3 logger interface
+The main component is the *TriggeredBufferLogger* which enables level triggered logging for each PSR-3 LoggerInterface.

 # Features

 * full [PSR-3 Logger Interface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) compatibility.
 * only logs if critical log level is triggered
 * regains freedom and silence in your log files

+# Available Logger Components

+## ProxyLogger

+* simple proxy that needs a logger to work
+* implements PSR-3 LoggerInterface
+* real PSR-3 Logger has to be injected

+## BufferedLogger

+* based on *ProxyLogger*
+* stores each log message into buffer
+* provides generic method to plug in any kind of log message buffer
+* forwards all buffered messages to real logger when *flush* is called
+* deletes all buffered messages when *clean* is called

+## TriggeredBufferLogger

+* based on *BufferLogger*
+* implements automatically flushing if log level is reached

 # Installation